cjolson1/Lagunitas-Quality-Assurance/testing.md

 ## Locust

-Locust is a open-source performance testing tool that "spawns" thousands of "locusts" (users) to test your program's http requests efficiently.
+Locust is a open-source performance testing tool that spawns "locusts" (users) to test your program's http requests efficiently.
 So it's important to note that the HTML page rendering time is NOT evaluated.
 Locust's event-based architecture relies on micro-threads.
 This allows a single machine to asynchronously simulate many more users in comparison to technologies such as Jmeter which create much more load on your machine.
-Locust is python-based pairs well with Lagunitas' Django experience.
+Locust is Python-based pairs well with Lagunitas' Django experience.

 ### Installing Locust
 ```